syncfusion-content/ej2-react-docs/ej2-react/grid/connecting-to-adaptors/remote-save-adaptor.md

 ## React Grid setup and client-side configuration

-After finishing the backend setup for the **RemoteSaveAdaptor** ASP.NET Core project, next step is to integrate the Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid on the client side by following these instructions.
+After finishing the backend setup for the **RemoteSaveAdaptor** ASP.NET Core project, next step is to integrate the [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) on the client side by following these instructions.

 ### Step 1: Installing Syncfusion packages